Core components of the Arkade architecture, including VTXOs, Offchain Execution, and Onchain Anchoring.

 Exit Path (Unilateral Control): This path is exclusively controlled by the VTXO owner, enabling them to move their funds onchain at any time without requiring permission or cooperation from the Arkade operator.
 This ensures true self-custody.

 Collaborative Path: This path requires a cosignature from the Arkade Signer in addition to the owner’s signature.
-This is the default path used during normal Arkade operations, enabling instant, offchain transactions within the Virtual Mempool.
+This is the default path used during regular Arkade operations, enabling instant, offchain transactions within the Virtual Mempool.

 VTXO vs. Traditional Account Models

 Unlike account-based systems that maintain a global state ledger, Arkade’s VTXO model requires no global state machine, only local transitions between VTXOs.
-This enables truly parallel execution across independent transaction branches without the bottlenecks common in account models, where operations must be serialized to maintain consistent state.
+This enables parallel execution across independent transaction branches without the bottlenecks common in account models, where operations must be serialized to maintain consistent state.

 The Virtual Mempool is Arkade’s offchain execution engine, a high-throughput environment where transactions flow without the constraints of block times or confirmation delays.